Arti K. Rai

-Arti K. Rai is an American legal intellectual and former public official.
+Arti K. Rai is an American lawyer, law professor and former public official.
 She is currently the Elvin R. Latty Professor of Law at Duke Law School.
-She was previously a member of the Presidential transition of Barack Obama and subsequently served in the Department of Commerce as a Patent Office advisor.
+She was previously a member of the presidential transition of Barack Obama and subsequently served in the Department of Commerce as a Patent Office advisor.
 During the early 2000s, Rai was one of the leading academic advocates of patent reform, particularly the creation of a robust post-grant opposition system for U.S. patents.

 Education and early career

 Rai received an A.B. in biochemistry and history from Harvard College in 1987 and spent a year as a student at Harvard Medical School.
 She graduated in 1991 from Harvard Law School, where her team won top honors at the prestigious Ames Moot Court Competition.
 Her classmates in law school included future president Barack Obama and future Supreme Court justice Neil Gorsuch.
 After graduation, Rai clerked for Judge Marilyn Hall Patel of the United States District Court for the Northern District of California.
 Following private practice at the firm of Jenner & Block and service as the trial attorney in the Civil Division of the U.S. Department of Justice, she entered academia.